Pamela Bryant MBE – Life President

-Pamela Bryant MBE has now retired from her position as The League’s Chairman after many years of dedicated leadership and has become the League’s Life President.
+Pamela Bryant MBE retired from her position as The League’s Chairman after many years of dedicated leadership and become the League’s Life President.

 In 1992 Pamela was awarded the MBE for services to the Community and in 1994 The Rotary Club of Teddington & The Hamptons awarded her the Rotary International Paul Harris Fellowship.

 In 1993 Pamela was appointed a non-Executive Director of the new Teddington Memorial Hospital NHS Trust by the Secretary of State and North West Thames Regional Health Authority and remained a Non-Executive Director through successive Trusts until 2006 when she stood down to concentrate fully on the League’s work at the hospital.

 Pamela has been a President of the Teddington, Hampton and Parkfields (450Q) Division of St John Ambulance since 1999, and in 2009 Her Majesty the Queen sanctioned her admission as a Serving Sister in the Order of St John.

 Pamela is greatly missed by the team, however, she will still be on hand for advice and support and shall be attending our larger events.